PS3-Pro/Recently-Played-Games/README.md

 | one11111: | PS One

 # Notes:
-multiMAM and Rebug Toolbox erases the boot_history.dat, reseting the list.
+multiMAN and Rebug Toolbox erases the boot_history.dat, reseting the list.

 # Credits

+@aldostools and @DeViL303 for help with files structure and link variables.

+@xps3riments for the official sony's database.

 </div>

-- @aldostools and @DeViL303 for help with files structure and link variables.

-- @xps3riments for the official sony's database.